-F. The Commission shall review this policy at least once every three (3) years to ensure that it remains relevant and appropriate.
+F. The Commission shall review the remains relevant and appropriate his policy at te. least on ce every three (3) years to ensure that it

 VIII.
 Placement Agent Policy

 - A. Purpose.
 It is the intent of this Policy to comply with S.C.
 Code Ann. §9-16-100, which prohibits compensation being paid to a Placement Agent (as defined below) as a result of an investment by the Retirement System (as defined below). - B. Definitions.
 For purposes of this Policy, the following capitalized terms will have the defined meaning set forth below: - a.
 Pursuant to §9-16-100(B), a "Placement Agent" means any individual directly or indirectly hired, engaged, or retained by, or serving for the benefit of or on behalf of an external manager or an investment fund managed by an external manager and who acts or has acted for compensation as a finder, solicitor, marketer, consultant, broker, or other intermediary in connection with making an investment with or investing in a fund managed by the external investment manager. - b.
 "Placement Agent Policy Compliance Letter" means that letter which will be requested from prospective external investment management firms in accordance with the terms of this Policy. - c.
 "Policy" means this Placement Agent Policy. - d.
 "Retirement System" means the South Carolina Retirement Systems Group Trust. - e.
 "RSIC" means the South Carolina Retirement System Investment Commission.